harsh1241e/MARSproject_23123017/README.md

-# 🎧 Audio Emotion Classification using XGBoost
+🎧 Speech Emotion Recognition with XGBoost

-This project implements a complete pipeline for classifying emotions from speech using machine learning.
-It includes a fully functional *Streamlit web app* that allows users to upload ⁠ .wav ⁠ audio files and get real-time emotion predictions using a pre-trained *XGBoost* model.
+This project delivers an end-to-end machine learning solution for detecting emotions in human speech.
+At its core is a fast and lightweight Streamlit application where users can upload .wav audio files and instantly receive emotion predictions using a trained XGBoost model.

----
+🚀 Key Highlights

-## 🚀 Features
+🎙️ Upload .wav audio files directly via an intuitive web interface

-•⁠  ⁠Upload a ⁠ .wav ⁠ file through the web interface •⁠  ⁠Extracts MFCC, Chroma, and Mel Spectrogram features •⁠  ⁠Predicts emotion using a trained ⁠ XGBoost ⁠ model •⁠  ⁠Displays the predicted emotion in a clean UI
+🎼 Automatically extracts essential audio features — MFCCs, Chroma, and Mel Spectrogram

-•⁠  ⁠Lightweight and fast — suitable for real-time demos
+🤖 Uses a robust XGBoost model for emotion classification

----
+📊 Clean and user-friendly output visualization

-## 🎯 Emotions Recognized
+⚡ Optimized for real-time responsiveness and demos

-The model classifies speech into the following 8 emotions:
+🎯 Emotions Detected

-•⁠  ⁠😠 Angry
+The system can identify the following eight emotional states from speech:

-•⁠  ⁠😌 Calm
+ Angry
-•⁠  ⁠🤢 Disgust
+ Calm
-•⁠  ⁠😨 Fearful
+ Disgust
-•⁠  ⁠😄 Happy
+ Fearful
-•⁠  ⁠😐 Neutral
+ Happy
-•⁠  ⁠😢 Sad
+ Neutral
-•⁠  ⁠😲 Surprise
+ Sad

----
+ Surprise

-## 🧠 Model Details
+🧠 Under the Hood

-•⁠  ⁠Model: ⁠ XGBClassifier ⁠ from ⁠ xgboost ⁠
+Classifier: XGBClassifier from the xgboost library

-•⁠  ⁠Trained on MFCC, Chroma, and Mel-spectrogram features •⁠  ⁠Input: ⁠ .wav ⁠ audio sampled at 16 kHz
+Training Data: Features include MFCC, Chroma vectors, and Mel Spectrograms

-•⁠  ⁠Saved as: ⁠ xgb_model.json ⁠
+Input Format: .wav audio files at 16 kHz sampling rate

----
+Model Artifact: Saved in JSON format as xgb_model.json

 ## 📁 Project Structure
 | Class            | Precision | Recall | F1-Score | Support |